huyz/container-image-tags/README.md

 The engine is selected automatically; bounded scans always use the pool so they can stop scheduling early.
 See [Benchmarks](docs/benchmarks.md) for the Codeberg comparison that informed this choice.

+Registry-facing commands have a 600-second wall-clock deadline by default, including curl, Docker, Skopeo, GitHub CLI, and cloud CLI operations.
+Set `CIT_NETWORK_TIMEOUT_SECONDS` to a non-negative integer to choose another limit, or to `0` to disable the deadline.

 ### JSON Output